-This katana is by Shitahara Terushige, a smith from the Shitahara school of Musashi province.
-Dating to the Tensho era (1573-1592), the blade exhibits a powerful mokume hada and gunome-midare hamon.
-The katana comes with a koshirae meant for use and NTHK certification papers.
+This katana by Shitahara Terushige dates to the Tensho era (1573-1592), a period of constant warfare.
+It features a powerful Shitahara-hada jigane and a gunome-midare hamon.
+The blade comes with a practical koshirae and NTHK certification papers.

 mei · Shitahara · Eiroku (1558-1570) · nagasa 71.76cm · sori 1.9cm